Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Stress and anxiety are common causes of muscle tension (14).

-When you’re stressed, your body goes into “fight or flight” mode, which means that your muscles tense up in preparation for action.
-This can make it difficult to relax at night and can lead to muscle pain (14).
+When you’re stressed, your body goes into “fight or flight” mode, meaning that your muscles tense up in preparation for action.
+This can make it difficult to relax at night and lead to muscle pain (14).

 If you’re struggling with stress or anxiety, finding ways to relax before bed can help ease muscle tension and improve sleep quality.